 “So let us come boldly to the throne of our gracious God.
 There we will receive His mercy, and we will find grace to help us when we need it most.”
 (Hebrews 4:16 NLT) Amen.

-Pastor Crystal Sylvester and the FAC DiscoveryLand team are committed to partnering with families to build young lives that honour God!
-Be sure to check out the resources below for ways to build your family.
-Connect with DiscoveryLand Online each weekend for fun, age-specific worship and teaching, right in your home!
+Pastor Crystal Sylvester and the FAC DiscoveryLand team are committed to helping families join Jesus in the renewal of their homes!
+Check out the resources below for ways to build your family.
+Connect with DiscoveryLand for fun, age-specific worship and teaching at FAC Deerfoot & Southwest Campuses!

 Biblical Parenting Resources for Families